-Part of what makes the Deep Creek Hot Springs so special is the pools are lovingly maintained by volunteers passionate about the wild nature.
+Part of what makes the Deep Creek Hot Springs so special is the pools are lovingly maintained by volunteers passionate about nature.
 The same volunteers have been serving as caretakers for the area for decades.

 Candle lighting: Despite seeing melted wax on the rocks, it is not okay to bring candles and light them around the hot springs.

 - One gallon of water per person – Preferred hydration bladder (3 liters)